bhuisgen/neon-webdocs/docs/neon/configuration/fetcher/modules/providers/rest/index.md

     Default:        -
 ```

-The parameters of the resource request.
+The parameters of the request.

 **Example:**